LemuelKL/Arduino-LED-Control-Ultrasonic-Sensor/README.md

 # Arduino LED Control Ultrasonic Sensor

-1. Install the FastLED library.
+1. Install the FastLED and AnalogSmooth Arduino library.
 2. Modify the pin numbers accordingly.
+3. Change the values of various parameters for your needs.